ryb73/bs-google-apis-web/README.md

-# bs-youtube-api
+# bs-google-apis-web
-Bucklescript bindings for IonicaBizau/youtube-api
+Bucklescript bindings for the Google web APIs